-Spring Prairie Preserve is an approximately 470 acre-property in Clay County protected by The Nature Conservancy.
-It is the first property acquired under the Conservancy’s Minnesota Prairie Recovery Project, an effort to protect native prairie and savanna and restore thousands of acres of degraded prairie and prairie wetland habitat.
+Spring Prairie Preserve is an approximately 470-acre property in Clay County protected by The Nature Conservancy.
+It is the first property acquired under TNC's Minnesota Prairie Recovery Project, an effort to protect native prairie and savanna and restore thousands of acres of degraded prairie and prairie wetland habitat.

 Funding for the acquisition was provided by the Outdoor Heritage Fund, which was created under the Clean Water, Land and Legacy Amendment, through an appropriation by the Minnesota Legislature as recommended by the Lessard-Sams Outdoor Heritage Council.